-I purchased this at the grocery store in the produce section filled with grape tomatoes.
+I purchased it at the grocery store in the produce section filled with grape tomatoes.
 Keeping the container for something football-y seemed like good sense.

 For this dip, I lined the football shaped mold with plastic wrap and then spooned the dip inside.
 Once it was full, I covered the mold and placed it in the fridge to set for an hour.

 In my case, the mold has done 90+% of the shaping.
 But finishing touches are still needed.
 Invert the molded ball (flat side down) onto a work surface.

-Once the plastic wrap is peeled away, the shape is first smoothed out, either with lightly greased hands or a piece of plastic wrap.
+Once the plastic wrap is peeled away, smooth out the shape, either with lightly greased hands or a piece of plastic wrap.

-Then, chopped nuts are pressed into the surface all the way around, to cover all visible surfaces.
+Then, press chopped nuts into the surface all the way around, to cover all visible surfaces.
 At this point I transferred the ball to the serving platter.

 The final touch?
 Laces, made with thin strips of white cheese.
-Fun!
+So fun!